hajekj/blog/_posts/2021-04-22-azure-functions-out-of-process-and-authentication-with-azure-ad.md

 You can find the sample code on my GitHub: **[https://github.com/hajekj/azure-functions-dotnet-worker-miw](https://github.com/hajekj/azure-functions-dotnet-worker-miw)**

 > Note: Once again, the code is really dirty, I just put the pieces together to get it working for a demo.
 You can easily make it work with B2C by switching the authority and providing the flow name.

+---

+**Update:**

+Since the out-of-process model supports using custom middlewares, I started to [implement the authentication one](https://github.com/hajekj/azure-functions-dotnet-worker-miw/blob/master/WorkerAuthentication/AuthenticationMiddleware.cs).
+However, there seem to be quite a few limitations which I [described in a GitHub issue](https://github.com/Azure/azure-functions-dotnet-worker/issues/414), hoping that someone will help out or provide guidance.